centre-for-microbiome-research/GroopM/README.txt

 Project home page, info on the source tree, documentation, issues and how to contribute, see http://github.com/minillinim/GroopM

-This software is currently unpublished but a manuscript is being prepared.
-Please contact me at m_dot_imelfort_at_uq_dot_edu_dot_au for more information about referencing this software.
+If you use this software then we'd love you to cite us.
+Our paper is available as a preprint at https://peerj.com/preprints/409v1/.
+The DOI is "10.7287/peerj.preprints.409v1"

-Copyright © 2012 Michael Imelfort.
+Copyright © 2012-2014 Michael Imelfort.
 See LICENSE.txt for further details.